 If you’re like me then you know, homeschool planning doesn’t come easily to you.
 I’m not one of those type A, has everything planned out, know where everything is at all times kind of mom.
 I’m just not.
 And I’m okay with that.

-If you’re not naturally a huge planner, you can still do this.
+If you’re not naturally a huge planner, you can still do these.
 Here are some homeschool planning tips for the unorganized mom.
+All of these tips are things that you can easily adjust and use to make your homeschooling days a bit more organized.

 Homeschool Planning series